sazonovanton/SirChatalot/README.md

 This bot is also support working with files (`.docx`, `.doc`, `.pptx`, `.ppt`, `.pdf` and `.txt`).
 It extract texts from them and then generate a response.
 To fully use this feature, you need to install the `catdoc` (for Linux) or `comtypes` for windows. `.doc` and `.ppt` files support won't work without it.

+## Possible breaking changes
+In the end of July 2023 there was made some changes to a bot architecture.
+Now bot can use different chat engines, not only OpenAI (which is still default).
+Some functionality was deprecated.
+There is no more keyword triggers, max chat length (in message number) is no longer limited.
+If you used this functionality, you can stay on the old version of the bot or add `LegacyMode = True` to the `[Telegram]` section of the config file.
+There can be other issues, so if you find one, please report it.

 ## Getting Started
 * Create a bot using the [BotFather](https://t.me/botfather).
 * Clone the repository.